websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

    If you are using Liferay 7.2 or below, remove the ``data-lfr-editable-[id|type]`` attributes and wrap the content elements in ``lfr-editable`` elements as described in `Fragment-Specific Tags <../reference/fragments/fragment-specific-tags-reference.md>`_.
 ```

-The first `div` element's `class="component-x276-my-jumbotron"` attribute attempts to uniquely identify this Fragment on a page.
+The first `div` element's `class="component-my-jumbotron"` attribute attempts to uniquely identify this Fragment on a page.

 ```tip::
   In your Fragment's HTML file, use the main wrapper element (the ``<div>`` in the example above) to uniquely identify the Fragment so it doesn't conflict with other components on a page.